Rybski/emacs-nautilus/README.md

-# code-nautilus
+# emacs-nautilus

-This repo provides a visual studio code extension for Nautilus.
+This repo provides a emacs extension for Nautilus.

 ## Install Extension